jcs090218/JCSUnity/docs/ScriptReference/GameObject/3D/JCS_3DLiquidBar.md

 # JCS_3DLiquidBar

-3D liquid bar, do thing like health bar, mana ber, etc.
+3D liquid bar; does like the health bar, mana bar, etc.

 ## Variables